00brad/GPI/README.md

 ## How this works
 This is based on a genetic algorithm.
-We're essentially evolving a series of strings of words for input into LLM model in order to get a desired output.
+A series of strings are evolved for input into LLM model in order to get a desired output.

 ## Installation